-personal.

-Is the county currently utilizing Cultural and Linguistic Competence (CLC) Train
+3. Is the county currently utilizing Cultural and Linguistic Competence (CLC) Training?

-ĭ Yes □ No

-29

-If yes, please describe the CLC training being used, including training content/topics covered, frequency with which training is offered, and vendor utilized (if applicable).
-If no, counties may include descriptions of plans to implement CLC trainings in FY 22-23.

-• Each year, the Community Health Council of Lebanon coordinates a Cultural Diversity Conference.
+\boxtimes Yes \square No If yes, please describe the CLC training being used, including training content/topics covered, frequency with which training is offered, and vendor utilized (if applicable).
+If no, counties may include descriptions of plans to implement CLC trainings in FY 24-25.
+Each year, the Community Health Council of Lebanon coordinates a Cultural Diversity Conference.
 Approximately 100+ individuals from our Lebanon community and a few from surrounding counties attend this conference.
 This includes professionals, community members, individuals in recovery and many more.
 The committee ensures trainer competency and that there are many different cultures represented at the workshops throughout the day.
-(LGBTQI, Spanish, individuals in poverty, Amish and many more.)
 Several agencies in the county have policies surrounding attendance at this conference.
-For example, the Lebanon County Mental Health Case Management unit places their existing staff on rotating mandatory attendance as well as new case managers mandated to take the training in their first year of employment.

-4. Are there any Diversity, Equity, and Inclusion (DEI) efforts that the county has completed to address health inequities? ĭ Yes □ No If yes, please describe the DEI efforts undertaken.
-If no, indicate any plans to implement DEI efforts in FY 22-23. • Lebanon County Mental Health has coordinated a Gender Identity training for county employees.
-Lebanon County Mental Health is continuing to explore additional Diversity, Equity and Inclusion efforts that focus on bias and micro aggressions.
-5. Does the county currently have any suicide prevention initiatives, which addresses all age groups? ĭ Yes □ No If yes, please describe the initiatives.
-If no, counties may describe plans to implement future initiatives in the coming fiscal year. on County has an active suicide prevention task force that meets monthly.
-The task force includes a few ittees with separately scheduled meetings to address the topics.
+For example, the Lebanon County Mental Health Base Service Unit places staff on rotating mandatory attendance as well as new case managers mandated to take the training in their first year of employment.
+Are there any Diversity, Equity, and Inclusion (DEI) efforts that the county has completed to address health inequities? \boxtimes Yes \square No If yes, please describe the DEI efforts undertaken.
+If no, indicate any plans to implement DEI efforts in FY 24-25.
+Lebanon County Mental Health is continuing to explore additional Diversity, Equity and Inclusion efforts that focus on bias and micro aggressions Does the county currently have any suicide prevention initiatives which addresses all age groups? \boxtimes Yes \square No If yes, please describe the initiatives.
+If no, counties may describe plans to implement future initiatives in the coming fiscal year.
+Lebanon County has an active suicide prevention task force that meets monthly.
+The task force includes a few committees with separately scheduled meetings to address the topics.
 Current initiatives include:

-- Ongoing suicide prevention and awareness media campaign in partnership with WellSpan Philhaven.
-This includes radio, television, newspaper, and a website. - Website: http://communityhealthcouncil.com/suicide/ - Enhancement and management of a Remembrance Garden.
+- Ongoing suicide prevention and awareness media campaign. - Website: http://communityhealthcouncil.com/suicide/ - Enhancement and management of a Remembrance Garden.
 This includes names of those lost to suicide on pavers with the permission of family members.
-The yearly Remembrance Ceremony will be held in December. - Ongoing Mental Health First Aid (MHFA) and Question Persuade Refer (QPR) Suicide prevention trainings offered throughout the year.

-- Each September is designated Suicide Prevention month in Lebanon County by the County Commissioners.
-The month focuses on suicide prevention and awareness opportunities including WRAP classes, QPR and MHFA trainings, and community candle lighting.
+The yearly Remembrance Ceremony is held in December. - Each September is designated Suicide Prevention month in Lebanon County by the County Commissioners.
+The month focuses on suicide prevention and awareness opportunities including WRAP classes, Suicide Prevention Walk and community candle lighting.
 (Our task force begins scheduling / coordinating these events each January.)

-This year, the Suicide Prevention Task Force is hosting an inaugural "You Matter" Suicide Prevention Walk to remember and honor those we have lost to suicide. - The "You Matter" campaign is a local grass roots effort to share a positive message of hope, healing, and wellness to every person in our community by providing acknowledgement, validation and a sense of belongingness through sharing the single message "You Matter".
+- The "You Matter" campaign is a local grass roots effort to share a positive message of hope, healing, and wellness to every person in our community by providing acknowledgement, validation and a sense of belongingness through sharing the single message "You Matter".
 The "You Matter" campaign was initiated in September 2017 and our taskforce continues these efforts by offering presentations to the community that reflects the "You Matter" message.
 This message has the potential to improve the morale, self-esteem, wellness, and cohesiveness of our entire community.
 Additionally, we have broadened the "You Matter" message to include other positive messaging while promoting overall mental health wellness. - Lebanon County Suicide Loss Support Group.